Employment Opportunities at HBA

 - Experience: Previous experience working with children in a classroom environment.

-REPORTS TO: Director of Counseling
+REPORTS TO: Principal/Librarian

-STATUS: 10 month (exempt)
+STATUS: 10 Months (Non-Exempt)

 PRIMARY PURPOSE: